erc7579/erc7579.github.io/README.md

 # ERC-7579 Documentation

-This repository contains the documentation for the ERC-7579 standard.
+This repository contains the documentation for the ERC-7579 standard

 ## Getting Started